Sibelius: Incidental Music

 Total Timing: 6.39.31

-None of this is the finest music from Sibelius, thus I wouldn't lead anyone new to the composer here first.
+None of these compositions are the finest music from Sibelius, thus I wouldn't lead any new listeners to the composer here first.

 Luckily, Segerstam and Turku believe in this music, making beautiful sounds throughout.